twentyfive21/uniLife/README.md

 ### React SPA with Routing
 ---
+### Disclaimer this API can be down at times and a error message will be displayed when the endpoint cannot be fetched.
 ### Objective
 This project aims to create a responsive Single-Page Application (SPA) using React.
 The key objectives include: